JayeshPatil18/weather-app-flutter/README.md

 ### Prerequisites

-- Ensure you have Flutter installed.
+- Ensure you have Flutter version 3.22.2 installed.
 For installation instructions, visit [Flutter.dev](https://flutter.dev/docs/get-started/install).
 - A compatible IDE (like Android Studio, IntelliJ IDEA, or Visual Studio Code) with Flutter plugins installed.

 ### Running the App